Docs/Getting Started

 2. Configure — choose Load or CDC, select tables/schemas/files, define scope.

 For configuration details, see Stream Configuration Guide.
-For monitoring, see Observability.
+For run statuses and recovery actions, see Stream States and Lifecycle.

 Account